-Estimating breeding success.--To estimate reproductive success, we selected three colony sites in 1985 (Clearwater Lake, Mother Lake, and Swan Lake) and two colony sites in 1986 (Mother Lake and Swan Lake) to monitor on a regular schedule.
-Nests were visited weekly from late incubation through fledging or disappearance of the offspring.
+Estimating breeding success.--To estimate reproductive success, I selected three colony sites in 1985 (Clearwater Lake, Mother Lake, and Swan Lake) and two colony sites in 1986 (Mother Lake and Swan Lake) to monitor on a regular schedule.
+In 1985, I visited Mother Lake once a week and Clearwater and Swan lakes twice a week.
+In 1986, Mother Lake was monitored once a week and Swan Lake six to seven times a week.
+Artificial nesting platforms at Swan Lake were visited once every 10 days.
 To minimize investigator disturbance, a floating muskrat house blind was used to observe nests at Swan and Clearwater lakes (Nuechterlein 1980).
-At Mother Lake, thick emergent vegetation prohibited use of the blind and we waded to each nest to check its contents.
+At Mother Lake, thick emergent vegetation prohibited use of the blind and both natural and platform nests were examined by wading to each nest.

-A sample of nests was selected for study: Clearwater Lake (24 in 1985), Mother Lake (11 in 1985; 7 in 1986), and Swan Lake (45 in 1985; 45 in 1986).
-Nests were marked with numbered wooden stakes tied to nearby cattail (Typha augustifolia) leaves.
+Nests were monitored from late incubation through fledging or disappearance of the offspring.
+A sample of nests was selected for study: Clearwater Lake (24 in 1985), Mother Lake (11 in 1985; 7 in

+1986), and Swan Lake (45 in 1985; 45 in 1986).
+Nests were marked with numbered wooden stakes tied to nearby cattail leaves.
 During each visit, the number of eggs and chicks was recorded in each monitored nest.
 The fate of each egg (e.g., nonviable, hatched, disappeared) and each chick (e.g., died, disappeared, fledged) was also recorded, as was any evidence of factors or agents that may have affected reproductive success (e.g., weather, predators, human disturbance).
 Chicks were banded with a USFWS aluminum leg band.

-Three variables were used to measure breeding success: hatching success (chicks hatched/total eggs laid), fledging success (fledglings/total eggs laid), and reproductive success (fledglings/ breeding pair).
+Three variables were used to measure breeding success: hatching success (chicks hatched/total eggs laid), fledging success (fledglings/total eggs laid), and reproductive success (fledglings/breeding pair).
+To estimate reproductive success for an entire colony, my assistants and I censused fledglings (juveniles seen in flight) at each site.
+We searched the entire lake at each monitored site, counted all fledglings seen, and divided by total breeding pairs at each lake.
+This was done during July of both years.